US Closes Abuja Embassy After Ordering Employees, Families to Leave Nigeria's Capital

-According to a statement by the US Mission in Nigeria, on Thursday, April 9, the visa operations at the US Consulate General in Lagos would continue, and American citizen services will only be available in emergency and by appointment.
+According to a statement by the US Mission in Nigeria, on Thursday, April 9, the visa operations at the US Consulate General in Lagos will continue, and American citizen services will only be available in emergency and by appointment.

 Source: Getty Images